 Personal computers originally used a scheme called ASCII to store and manipulate characters.
 In ASCII each letter is represented by one byte, or 8 bits, which gives a maximum of 256 possible letters.
 That is much fewer than the number of characters in the world's languages.
 A new code, called Unicode, was devised.
 Among other features, Unicode uses characters two bytes wide, that is, 16 bits, so a total of 65,536 characters can be represented.
 The computer's operating system has to be designed to handle Unicode.

-Some pages (and eventually all pages) in this site use Unicode font encoding, containing, for example, Cyrillic and Vietnamese characters and fractions not found in the usual Windows character set.
+The pages in this site use Unicode font encoding, containing, for example, Cyrillic and Vietnamese characters and fractions not found in the usual Windows character set.
 The Unicode font we originally had in mind for the site was Verdana, which Microsoft commissioned from the distinguished typographer Matthew Carter, asking him to design for legibility on a CRT monitor.
 Verdana is a sans-serif font; we also call for Georgia, a Unicode serif font, but only for the usual character set.

 See the list at Alan Wood's excellent site, www.alanwood.net/unicode/browsers.html